babarot/gomi/README.md

 ### Works on Windows

 `gomi` is a Cross-platform application.
 Basically, you can also use Windows.
 In the future, it will be possible to combine the Recycle Bin with `gomi`.
-We welcome the pull request.
+We welcome your pull request.

 ![Windows](./images/gomi_windows.gif)